Courses

 Congress is the First Branch, “the People’s Branch,” and one of the most powerful legislatures the world has ever known.
 At this moment in history, however, the people do not assess the institution favorably and political scientists and pundits have declared it the “broken branch.”
 Is Congress “broken” or merely reflective of our political times?
 In an era of “unorthodox lawmaking” is a return to “regular order” and “textbook lawmaking” realistic or a fantasy?
 This course will discuss these questions in the context of the evolving nature of Congress as an institution.
 The class will examine the institutional development of Congress and explore changes in its representative and legislative functions, as well as constitutional responsibility of holding the “power of the purse.”
 Congress remains a dynamic institution and it behooves citizens to understand its complexity and centrality to governance in the U.S.

-This class applies data analytic skills to the urban context, analyzing urban problems and datasets.
-Students will develop the statistical skills to complete data-driven analytical projects using data from city agencies, federal census data, and other sources, including NGOs that work with cities.
-We will examine a variety of data sets and research projects both historical and contemporary that examine urban problems from a quantitative perspective.
-Over the course of the term, each student will work on a real-world urban data problem, developing the project from start to finish, including identifying the issue, developing the research project, gathering data, analyzing the data, and producing a finished research paper.
-Prerequisite: 470.681 Probability and Statistics
+This class applies data analytic skills to the civic context, analyzing problems and datasets involving urban issues and civic technology.
+Students will develop the statistical and computational skills to complete data-driven analytical projects using data from city agencies, federal census data, and other sources, including NGOs that work with cities and civic technology.
+We will examine a variety of data sets and research projects, both historical and contemporary, that examine civic technology and urban problems from a quantitative perspective.
+Prerequisites: 470.667, Machine Learning Methods and Applications OR 470.709, Quantitative Methods for Policy and Political Analysis OR 470.854, Fundamentals of Quantitative Methods (AS.470.667 or AS.470.709 may be taken concurrently).

 This class examines the phenomenon of irregular warfare—of insurgencies and counterinsurgencies in particular—through a historical lens.
 The course will give you students insight into the origins, objectives, strategies, and tactics of irregular wars, as well as the principles of counterinsurgency theory and practice.
-Through the course, you will analyze current irregular wars, understand what caused them and whether they are likely to be successful or unsuccessful, and see how they can be combated.
+Throughout the course, you will analyze current irregular wars, understand what caused them, and analyze the strategies used during the conflict.

 Learning the basics of Python empowers analysts to retrieve and leverage data in new ways.
 After covering the fundamentals of syntax, students learn how to read, create and edit data files using Python.
 Building on that knowledge, students interact with online resources through bulk data APIs and web scraping.
 Finally, students will use the data they collect to develop an original analysis.
 Prerequisite: 470.681 Probability and Statistics